How to Help

 We work and study in an environment where we strive for excellence and high performance.
 This environment and other life circumstances and events may contribute to stress.
 At different times, individuals might become irritable, overwhelmed, anxious, tired, depressed or demoralized and display behaviors of concern.
 For some individuals such stress may be too much to tolerate without losing control, and results can sometimes be tragic.

 Early recognition, intervention, and referral are critical to getting someone help and decreasing risk.
 Taking action can save a job, an education, a career—or a life.
-If you find yourself worried or alarmed about an individual who is distressed or troubled you should REPORT this information and consider University and community resources.
+If you find yourself worried or alarmed about an individual who is distressed or troubled you should SHARE this information and consider University and community resources.

 Simple Guidelines When Helping: